 The profile is displayed for the most common direction the track is walked - from north to south.

-Places on the Overland Track must be booked, the current fee is $200
+Places on the Overland Track must be booked, the current fee

 to walk the track.
 There is no rstruction on the number of nights you